 Introduction & Description

 Compatibility and interoperability between two different implementations is required for success of the DFDL standard.
-The IBM DFDL implementation in their AppConnect product has a behaviour for empty elements that is not in compliance with the DFDL v1.0 draft standard as of the Sept 2014 draft [DFDL].
+The IBM DFDL implementation in their Message Broker, Integration Bus, AppConnect, and otherproducts has a behaviour for occurrences of empty elements that is not in compliance with the DFDL v1.0 draft standard as of the Sept 2014 draft [DFDL].
 However, the behaviour of the IBM DFDL implementation is considered useful and desirable.
 A property is proposed to enable selection of this behaviour in any DFDL implementation.
 The property was implemented experimentally as dfdlx:emptyElementParsePolicy in the Daffodil DFDL implementation with good success at improving interoperability of DFDL schemas with IBM DFDL.

+The description of the new property and its values herein is updated from what is found in the Daffodil implementation to use clearer naming.
+Specifically, the value ‘treatAsMissing’ used in Daffodil is changed herein to the preferred ‘treatAsAbsent’ value.